turingschool/curriculum-site/module1/lessons/js-party.md

 Google and the [MDN docs](https://developer.mozilla.org/en-US/) will be your friends as you're trying to work with JavaScript.
 You might even leverage chatGPT for help if you're stuck and can't find solutions through google and MDN.
 Just be sure to struggle through a bit on your own before turning to chatGPT.
 And remember, chatGPT often provides info that is very much *not* correct.
 Ask it for help, not for the answers.

+## Set Up

+**Create a Replit Account** [Replit](https://replit.com/~) provides an online platform that allows us to write code and see the results almost immediately - all inside of one browser tab!
+There are many other similar (and awesome) tools available but replit is used regularly in Mods 1 and 2, so Mod 0 provides an introduction and some exposure.

+Follow the steps below (if they are not necessary because you have already done them or have experience with replit, you can skip this):

+- Create a free account.
+- [Bookmark the Replit webpage on Chrome](https://support.google.com/chrome/answer/188842?hl=en&co=GENIE.Platform%3DDesktop), so that you can easily find it again later.
+- Watch [this video](https://www.youtube.com/watch?v=cnLE3bH6fHE) to learn how to navigate the interface and create new projects.
+Feel free to speed up the video as you watch.

+A few notes:
+ - When using Replit for Javascript exercises, we will use Node.js.
+ - When opening up the practice Repl's below, you'll need fork each one to create your own copy to play around in.
+ - *Important:*  Along the bottom toolbar in each Repl you'll see an AI option.
+You do *NOT* want to have AI autocomplete enabled.
+Having this enabled will provide you with the code solutions you're supposed to be figuring out on your own.
+Having this enable renders your practice an big ol' waste of time.

 ## Data Types & Variables

 JavaScript has 6 primitive (simple) data types but for now we really only care about 5 of them: Boolean, Undefined, Null, Number, String (BUNNS).
 JS also has Object and Array as it's 2 non-primitive (reference) data types.